Annagrazia Calabria: Biography

 After studying law at LUISS University, she was an intern at Allen & Overy law firm in Rome.

-She has been Secretary of Scientific Committee of Italy-USA Foundation from 2008 to 2014.

 In 2001, at the age of 19, she ran for municipal councillor for the municipality of Rome, obtaining only 135 preference votes.

 She was a candidate in the 2008 general election on the People of Freedom list.
 Thanks to the election of Gianni Alemanno as mayor of Rome in 2008, she took his place in the Parliament at the age of 26, becoming the youngest Italian MP.

 On 17 December 2010, she was appointed coordinator of Young Italy, the youth branch of the People of Freedom.

 In the parliamentary election of February 2013, she was re-elected to the Chamber of Deputies.
 On 16 November 2013, with the dissolution of the PdL, she joined Forza Italia.
 On 24 March 2014, she became a member of the Presidential Committee of Forza Italia.

 In the 2018 parliamentary elections, she was re-elected to the Chamber of Deputies, in the uninominal college of Rome-Castel Giubileo, supported by the centre-right coalition.
 She became vice president of the Constitutional Affairs Commission.

 On 11 November 2018, she left the leadership of the youth movement of Forza Italia to Stefano Cavedagna.